Anti-Catholicism in the United States: Anti-Catholicism in the entertainment industry

-Second, the Catholic Church is still seen as profoundly "other" in modern culture and is therefore an object of continuing fascination.
-As already noted, it is ancient in a culture that celebrates the new, professes truths in a postmodern culture that looks skeptically on any claim to truth, and speaks of mystery in a rational, post-Enlightenment world.
-It is therefore the perfect context for scriptwriters searching for the "conflict" required in any story.
+Second, the Catholic Church is still seen as profoundly "other" in modern culture and therefore, it is an object of continuing fascination.
+As already noted, it is ancient in a culture that celebrates the new, professes truths in a postmodern culture that looks skeptically on any claim to truth, and speaks about mystery in a rational, post-Enlightenment world.
+Therefore, it is the perfect context for scriptwriters who are searching for the "conflict" which is required in any story.

-He argues that, despite this fascination with the Catholic Church, the entertainment industry also holds contempt for the church.
+He argues that despite its fascination with the Catholic Church, the entertainment industry also treats the church with contempt.
 "It is as if producers, directors, playwrights and filmmakers feel obliged to establish their intellectual bona fides by trumpeting their differences with the institution that holds them in such thrall."